daggarwa/Delivery-Bot/README.md

 # Delivery-Bot
-Delivery bot using PyQt for GUI with Python and ROS
+Delivery bot on turtlebot hardware using PyQt for developing the GUI and face detection of receiver using Python.
+Implemented using ROS.